Pteratato/Spindle-Stories/craig-2.md

 The email read:

-[Header logo of a grasshopper playing trumpet]
+[Header of a grasshopper playing trumpet]

 **Hello, Friend!**